TheEighthDay/Co-teaching/README.md

 | KDDE(DDC)  |         73.77 |         48.04 |           60.91 |
 | CT(DDC)    |         **74.63** |         **48.42** |           **61.53** |

+## License
+This project is released under the MIT license.
+Please see the [LICENSE] file for more information.

 ## Publications on UDE